 Chef: David Olivas.

-📍c/Pablo Casals, 8 (Marbella, Málaga).
+📍c/ Pablo Casals, 8 (Marbella, Málaga)

 Vandelvira ⭐

-Baeza celebrates the incorporation of Vandelvira among the new starred restaurants awarded by the Michelin Guide in 2023.
+Baeza celebrates the incorporation of Vandelvira among the new starred restaurants awarded by the Michelin Guide this 2023.
 Juan Carlos García is in charge of this space integrated within a 16th century convent.
 Modest products from the garden and dishes that breathe haute cuisine from honesty.

 Chef: Juan Carlos García.